NurathirahZaki/Athirah/README.md

 ## About Me
 Based in Johor, Malaysia.
-I am  passion for creating efficient and user-friendly applications and website, I aim to contribute to innovative projects that make a positive impact.
+I am a bioinformatics student that has passion for creating efficient and user-friendly applications and website, I aim to contribute to innovative projects that make a positive impact.
 Still learning to get more knowledge and interested in Bioinfomatics courses.

 ## Skills

+- C++
+- HTML
 - Java
 - Python
 - JavaScript